5 Jet Ski Riding Saftey Tips New Riders

 We can all agree that safety should come first, in life and in fun.
-So when it comes to riding a jet ski for the first time, there’s a few things you should keep in mind.
+So when it comes to riding a jet ski for the first time, there are a few things you should keep in mind.
 We put together this list of our top newbie rider jet ski tips.
 Whether you’re totally new to jet skiing, or you’ve ridden a few times, these tips should be insightful and will keep you safe while you’re having fun.

 1) Keep it Straight!